10 Flutter Advantages for Internet of Things (IoT) and Mobile App Development

 Reduced development time and a smaller team imply serious savings.
 For some businesses, it means more flexible budgeting and the opportunity to implement more features in less money.
 For companies with limited resources, cross-platform development can be the only chance to kick-off in the first place.
 This is one of the reasons why Flutter mobile development is such a great fit for MVP and PoC projects.

 Just because it’s not native it doesn’t mean it should look off.
 In fact, one of the reasons why Google’s Flutter won over so many hearts is the beautiful native-like performance it provides.
+Is Flutter good for app development when you need to create something beautiful?
+Yes, it is.

 When it comes to mobile app development, the Flutter toolkit includes every possible library, component and widget needed to recreate the native iOS and Android look and feel.
 If we are talking about a lightweight app, you won’t even tell it’s Flutter-based.